mmbman/Katagiri/dogen.md

 Shōbōgenzō: "Treasury of the True Dharma Eye" is a collection of texts by [Dogen](glossary#dogen) – his most well-known work.

+Fascicles from Shobogenzo referenced in Katagiri’s talks are listed below.

 -------

 ### Genjokoan